Tofu With Peanut Sauce

 - kosher salt

-- 1 tbsp canola, avocado or grape seed oil or other vegetable oil
+- 1 tablespoon canola, avocado or grape seed oil or other vegetable oil

 - 1/3 cup warm water

-- 3 tbsp sweet Thai chili sauce Note 1
+- 3 tablespoons sweet Thai chili sauce Note 1

 - sriracha hot sauce to taste start with 1/2 tsp, taste and adjust